klauer/epics-sumo-mirror/doc/reference-sumo.rst

     the regular expressions (REGEXP).
 ``-b, --brief``
     Create a more brief output for some commands.
+``--recursive``
+    For command 'build delete', delete all dependend builds, too.
+For command 'build state' with state 'disabled', disable all dependend builds, too.
 ``--detail``
     Control the output of command 'try'.
 The value must be an integer between 0 (very short) and 3 (very long)."